 Michelle Yeoh Made Her Name By Performing Her Own Stunts

 Trained as a dancer before becoming a model, Yeoh first made her name by performing her own stunts in Hong Kong action and martial arts films in the 1980s.
 In 1988, she retired from acting after marrying businessman Dickson Poon.
 After they divorced in 1992, Yeoh made her comeback in action megastar Jackie Chan's Police Story 3: Supercop, achieving superstar status thanks to a standout role in which she executed Jackie-Chan-styled stunts.

 The Ipoh native — who speaks fluent English, Malay and Cantonese — has since proven that she is equally deft in dramatic roles as she is with action ones.
-To celebrate the actress turning 55-years-young on August 6, here are 10 #MichelleYeoh movies (in chronological order) to watch before Star Trek: Discovery premieres.
+To celebrate the actress turning 55-years-young on August 6, here are 10 #MichelleYeoh movies (in chronological order) to watch as Star Trek: Discovery embarks on its journey.

 1. Police Story 3: Supercop (1992)